Paymenter/docs/docs/extensions/cpanel.md

 Create a new server in the Paymenter admin panel and select cPanel as the server type.
 Fill in the following fields:
 - Hostname: The hostname of your WHM server (e.g. `whm.example.com:2087`)
-- Username: The username of the WHM account you created the API key with (e.g. `admin`)
+- Username: The username of the WHM account you created the API key with (e.g. `root`)
 - API Key: The API key you created in the previous step

 ![image](/assets/images/extensions/cpanel/server_settings.png)